Apple raked in a stunning $1 billion a day last quarter, during a pandemic

 - iPad revenue increased 78%

-But the big star of the quarter was clearly the iPhone.
+But the big star of the quarter was clearly the iPhone, which saw extraordinary demand.
+Global revenues for iPhones grew 66% from the March quarter of 2020 to reach nearly $48 billion. iPhone revenue in the previous quarter was roughly $29 billion.

 Apple said it saw more people upgrade to iPhones during the March quarter than in any other quarter in its history.
 This is attributable to the appeal of the new iPhone 12 line, which was launched during the last calendar quarter of 2020.

 Cook said on a conference call with analysts that all five of the best-selling smartphones in the U.S. during the quarter were iPhones.
 The top two sellers in China were iPhones.
 Four of the top six in Japan were iPhones.
 The top four in the U.K., iPhones.
 The top six in Australia, iPhones.